Simon-graiff/Mobile2/README.md

     ...
 ````
 The event ID will be stored in the SharedPreferences.
-From there the EventDetailFragment can retrieve the id and load the necessary information.
+From there the EventDetailFragment can retrieve the ID and load the necessary information.
 After the event ID is stored as String, a FragmentTransaction is performed, to redirect the user to the detail view.
 The transaction is similar to the transaction in the MainActivity.

 #EventDetail(Fragment)